Basketball Offense - 1-4 High Stack Offense and PlaysBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 After O4 cuts, O5 screens the screener O1, and O1 cuts to the top.
 If O4 is not open, O2 passes back out to O1.
 O4 moves up to the elbow and we are back in the 1-4 set.
 You can run this pattern over and over until you get an open shot.
 The second time through, you might have the point guard O1 dribble left and run it on the opposite side.

 "Zip-Loop-Hammer"O4 and O2 are your good shooters.
 Starting in the 1-4 set (diagram 1 below), O1 dribbles left as O2 shallow cuts around O5 to the top, and gets the return pass from O1.
-Next (diagram 2), O5 and O4 screen for O1 who cuts over the screens to the right wing, while O3 cuts under to the left wing.
+Next (diagram 2), O5 and O4 screen for O1 who cuts over the high-post screens ("Iverson cut") to the right wing, while O3 cuts under to the left wing.
 O2 passes to O1.

 O4 cross screens for O5 (diagram 3), and O5 ball-screens for O1.
 O3 moves to the short corner area.
 Instead of using the ball-screen, O1 rejects the screen (diagram 4) and dribbles to the hoop, as O3 flare-screens for O4 and O4 cuts to the weakside corner.